AntoinePrv/personal-page/content/post/1-why-conda.md

 used.
 Another example is that of Graphic Processing Units (GPU) getting traction in scientific computing (including, but not limited to, deep learning).
-The GPUs has its own set of shared libraries that is need to function, and more to function efficiently.
+GPUs also need a set of shared libraries to function efficiently.
 Doing Deep Learning on an Nvidia GPU, one would typically indirectly need [CUDA](https://developer.nvidia.com/cuda-zone) and [CuDNN](https://developer.nvidia.com/cudnn).